Along the coast of Northern Siargao, amidst lush jungle and meters away from a long, white palm-fringed beach, there is Pacifico.

 If you wake up early enough, you can make a full adventure day out of your trip.
 And the way in which these tourist spots are located all make sense.
 You will see why in this summary of potential places to visit on your trip.

-Coconut Trees View Deck Siargao: this is an incredible viewpoint around 25 minutes out of General Luna town.
-The view looks over a never ending coconut plantation, mountains and jungle.
+This is an incredible viewpoint around 25 minutes out of General Luna town.
+The view looks over a never-ending coconut plantation, mountains and jungle.
 From here you get a perspective of why some people call Siargao the land of coconuts.
 Get here early for those dreamy warm colors in your photographs.
 Around 10 minutes would be enough here.

-Tayangban Cave Pool: 6 km away is the next tourist spot.
+6 km away is the next tourist spot.
 This activity is a river that makes its way through a cave.
-Some parts are actually deep enough to swim, so change to your swim wear.
-And if you cross the street there is a turquoise pool surrounded with cliffs, vines and trees.
+Some parts are actually deep enough to swim, so change to your swimwear.
+And if you cross the street there is a turquoise pool surrounded by cliffs, vines and trees.
 You should spend around 1 1/2 to 2 hours tops here.

 Pacifico and North Siargao in general is an undeveloped part of the island.